patchshorts/cgodwin.io/src/posts/architecting-security-compliance-solutions-in-gcp.md

 * Consider each layer of workload of your app is untrusted, give each one its own serviceaccount and grant only the permissions the app needs.
 * Consider that all child Resources inherit the permissions of their parent Resources.
 Don't grant project level roles when Resource level roles will suffice.
 * Grant permissions or roles on the smallest scope needed.
-* Specify who can imperssonate which service accounts
+* Specify who can impersonate which service accounts
 * Limit who can create and access service accounts.
 * Take care who you grant [Project IAM Admin and Folder IAM Admin](https://cloud.Google.com/iam/docs/understanding-roles#resource-manager-roles)
 * Conditional bindings can allow access to expire